Updated Date: August 15, 2017

 F5 BIG-IP appliances support a FIPS 140-2 Level 2 implementation for cryptopgraphic key generation and protection.
 This security rating means that once sensitive data is imported into a BIG-IP system hardware security module (HSM), the system uses cryptographic techniques to ensure the data is not extractable in a plain-text format.
 BIG-IP hardware appliances with integrated HSMs also have tamper-evident seals with a hardened-epoxy cover that, if removed, will render the card useless.
-Also, the BIG-IP 10350v-F is FIPS 140-2 Level 3 implementation of the Internal HSM (PCI card).
-This security rating means that the 10350v-F adds tamper-resistance, which is an additional means of detection to the tamper-evident methods of Level 2, as well as a response to physical access attempts, or to cryptographic module use or tampering.
+For additional protection, the BIG-IP 10350v-F supports a FIPS 140-2 Level 3 implementation of the Internal HSM (PCI card).
+This security rating means that the 10350v-F HSM card adds tamper-resistance, which is an additional means of detection to the tamper-evident methods of Level 2, as well as a response to physical access attempts, or to cryptographic module use or tampering.
 In addition, for customers who only require a FIPS 140-2 Level 1 solution, F5 offers the BIG-IP Virtual Edition (VE) which incorporates a NIST-certified software-based cryptographic module.
 F5 offers software, integrated, and external FIPS solutions.
 Please see the chart below.

 F5 BIG-IP 6900F and 8900F, while FIPS 140-2 compliant, cannot support a necessary firmware upgrade to their HSM, and therefore, have been moved to a historical FIPS list.